apache/james-project/src/adr/0060-adopt-bounded-elastic.md

 ## Alternatives

-Alternatives to the "blocking call wrapper" scheduler describes above includes a full reactive migration for Apache James (ie no blocking calls meaning no nested blocking calls).
+Alternatives to the "blocking call wrapper" scheduler described above includes a full reactive migration for Apache James (ie no blocking calls meaning no nested blocking calls).

 While this clearly is the target such a work is not realistically done within a limited time frame.